vightel/FloodMapsWorkshop/README.md

   * make sure that your HydroSHEDS and HAND folders are created before you start (../data/HAND/AF for example if AF is your continent).
   * hand_all.py -v

+  * HAND Seams
+    There is a notorious problem with HAND while processing tiles.
+It is near impossible to propagate HAND propagation across tiles.
+To address this issue, we are reprocessing HAND over the seams using a one degree overlap.
+    You will need to customize the script: hand_overlap.py for your regional area tiles and seams and then run the script

   [Notes] You may have to set your local machine so you can FTP and ssh to your instance and use your own PEM file.

   I have to setup my .ssh/config this way: